 Figure 7 Kaplan-Meier Estimated Proportion of Subjects with Relapse in Adults with ADHD (Study 9)

-A phase 2 study evaluated the efficacy of lisdexamfetamine dimesylate capsules 30, 50 and 70 mg/day compared to placebo in reducing the number of binge days/week in adults with at least moderate to severe BED.
+A phase 2 study evaluated the efficacy of lisdexamfetamine dimesylate capsules 30, 50, and 70 mg/day compared to placebo in reducing the number of binge days/week in adults with at least moderate to severe BED.
 This randomized, double-blind, parallel-group, placebo-controlled, forced-dose titration study (Study 10) consisted of an 11-week double-blind treatment period (3 weeks of forced-dose titration followed by 8 weeks of dose maintenance).
-Lisdexamfetamine dimesylate capsules 30 mg/day was not statistically different from placebo on the primary endpoint.
+Lisdexamfetamine dimesylate capsule 30 mg/day was not statistically different from placebo on the primary endpoint.
 The 50 and 70 mg/day doses were statistically superior to placebo on the primary endpoint.

-The efficacy of lisdexamfetamine dimesylate capsules in the treatment of BED was demonstrated in two 12-week randomized, double-blind, multi-center, parallel-group, placebo-controlled, dose-optimization studies (Study 11 and Study 12) in adults aged 18-55 years (Study 11: N=374, Study 12: N=350) with moderate to severe BED.
+The efficacy of lisdexamfetamine dimesylate capsules in the treatment of BED was demonstrated in two 12-week randomized, double-blind, multi-center, parallel-group, placebo-controlled, dose-optimization studies (Study 11 and Study 12) in adults aged 18 to 55 years (Study 11: N=374, Study 12: N=350) with moderate to severe BED.
 A diagnosis of BED was confirmed using DSM-IV criteria for BED.
 Severity of BED was determined based on having at least 3 binge days per week for 2 weeks prior to the baseline visit and on having a Clinical Global Impression Severity (CGI-S) score of ≥4 at the baseline visit.
 For both studies, a binge day was defined as a day with at least 1 binge episode, as determined from the subject's daily binge diary.

 Both 12-week studies consisted of a 4-week dose-optimization period and an 8-week dose-maintenance period.
 During dose-optimization, subjects assigned to lisdexamfetamine dimesylate capsules began treatment at the titration dose of 30 mg/day and, after 1 week of treatment, were subsequently titrated to 50 mg/day.
 Additional increases to 70 mg/day were made as tolerated and clinically indicated.
 Following the dose-optimization period, subjects continued on their optimized dose for the duration of the dose-maintenance period.